 Bellows Falls is where we are and we love it here.
-It’s rich in culture and nature, but has the lowest median household income of any incorporated village in Vermont — it’s more than $23,000 less than the U.S. average, and 22.6% of the population lives below the poverty level.
+It’s rich in culture and nature, but has the lowest median household income of any incorporated village in southern Vermont — it’s more than $23,000 less than the U.S. average, and more than 25% of the population lives below the poverty level.
 And yet the community has rallied to support this project by helping with the physical and technical infrastructure, providing experience-based advice, volunteering time and muscle, and more.
 If you’d like to help too, here’s a button to make a donation on plastic in any amount via PayPal (you don’t need a PayPal account).
 A wishlist follows further below if you’re interested in doing something very specific.
 And down below that, find information on sponsorships and underwriting.

 Optionally, checks payable to “Stage 33 Live” can be dropped off at any Stage 33 Live event, or mailed to our administrative address: Stage 33 Live; 8A Atkinson St; Bellows Falls VT 05101.
 (For tax deduction reporting, Stage 33 Live Ltd’s nonprofit EIN is 82-2349941.)

 We hope that Stage 33 Live will eventually be able to create at least one paid position in the community, even if it’s just part time… and through its mission contribute to the vibrancy and economic vitality of Bellows Falls and the surrounding area.
 And maybe help launch a star or two.